leonlarsson/timestamper-bot/README.md

 # Discord Timestamp Bot

-**Note: This is mostly a WIP test and a personal learning session.**
+**Note: This is mostly a WIP test and a personal learning session.
+You should probably not use this bot.**

 ### [Invite this bot](https://discord.com/oauth2/authorize?client_id=990219994296111124&scope=applications.commands).